lil-LTJ/lil-LTJ.github.io/README.md

 *(Replace `your-username` with your actual GitHub username.)*

 ### 3. Customize Your Portfolio
 Open the `index.html` file and begin personalizing it.
-The file contains helpful `<!--💡UPDATE: ... -->` comments to guide you on where to change:
+The file contains helpful `` comments in the original template to guide you on where to change:
-- Your name and title
+- **Your name and title** (e.g., 'GRC Specialist')
-- Social media links
+- Social media links (consider adding a blog/Medium for security write-ups)
-- The "About Me" section
+- The **"About Me"** section to focus on cloud security.
-- Your project titles, descriptions, and links
+- Your project titles, descriptions, and links.
-- Your list of skills
+- Your specific list of GRC/Cybersecurity/AWS skills.

 ### 4. Add Your Files
-- Upload your profile photo and project preview images to the `assets/images/` folder.
+- Upload your profile photo and project preview images (e.g., architecture diagrams, compliance reports) to the `assets/images/` folder.
-- Upload your CV (e.g., in PDF format) to the `assets/` folder.
+- Upload your **CV/Resume** (e.g., in PDF format) to the `assets/` folder.
 - Create your favicon and add it to the root folder.

 Once you commit your changes, your new portfolio website will be live at `https://your-username.github.io` within a few minutes!